Introduction to Neovim¶

 As you can see from the command excerpt above, an installation of the stable version was performed here.
 Both versions, stable and development, work perfectly with NvChad on Rocky Linux 9.

-In case we need to remove the installation, for example to switch to another version, we will have to take ourselves back to the build folder and use the
+If we need to remove the installation, for example, to switch to another version, we will have to take ourselves back to the build folder and use the

-target cmake provided by Neovim itself.
+target cmake provided by Neovim.
 To perform the uninstallation, you need to execute the following command:

 cmake --build build/ --target uninstall